Session Goals and Outcomes

-The public forum is the community's opportunity to make comments on the main topics in front of ICANN at each meeting directly to the Board and in front of the rest of the community.
+The public forum is the community's opportunity to make comments and ask questions on the main topics in front of ICANN at each meeting directly to the Board and in front of the rest of the community.

 The issues for discussion and their time slots are provided below.

 If you find that you cannot enter the virtual meeting room today for any reason, please use the audiocast most relevant to you, the chatroom link, and the scribe link, to follow the meeting remotely - and accept our apologies for the technical difficulty.